matuteiglesias/journal/content/Dev/2024-08-28_Web_Scraping_Optimization_and_Project_Structuring.md

 The goal of this session was to optimize the web scraping process for collecting time-series data and to plan the directory structure for a related project.

 ### Key Activities
-- Discussed strategies for optimizing web scraping focused on time-series data collection, including filtering and [[automation]].
+- Discussed strategies for optimizing web scraping focused on time-series data collection, including filtering and automation.
 - Planned a directory structure for the 'preciosclaros' project, integrating with time-series databases like TimescaleDB and InfluxDB.
 - Proposed a reorganized directory structure for a crawler project to enhance clarity and scalability.
 - Outlined SQL scripts for PostgreSQL database initialization and management.